MaxAndolini/Dizibox-Downloader/README.md

 # Requirements:

-pip install selenium webdriver-manager youtube_dl
+pip install selenium selenium-wire webdriver-manager requests yt-dlp

 You must have ffmpeg installed on your computer or in the directory where the script is!

 # Gereksinimler

-pip install selenium webdriver-manager youtube_dl
+pip install selenium selenium-wire webdriver-manager requests yt-dlp

 Bilgisayarınızda veya scriptin bulunduğu dizinde ffmpeg kurulu olmalıdır!